 We all need vehicles, but most of us would rather not spend the kind of money they require.
 This is why auto auctions have become so popular.

 However, before you can take advantage of the types of deals they offer, you should know about two very common types.
-Below, we’ll prepare you for either a government or salvage dealer auction so you understand what to expect.
+Below, we’ll prepare you for either a government or salvage dealer auction (GSA) so you understand what to expect.